 Fishing in this region generally begins in late November and can continue right through March.
 Like the Madeira, the Rio Branco itself is not a peacock sportfishery.
-However, its clear water tributaries can produce great numbers of peacock bass.
+However, its clear water tributaries can produce excellent numbers of peacock bass.
 Although peacocks over 20 lbs. are not common here, the area is known for a high proportion of midsize fish and with more than enough fish in the high teens to satisfy any fisherman.
 We will occasionally utilize this region for our Blackwater Explorer late season trips, depending on water levels.

 Lagos Homeros - A complex chain of lakes draining lightly stained black water into the Rio Branco, this region boast good numbers of peacocks into the high teens as well as a variety of other attractive species including very large aruana.
 Generally fishes best December - March.

 Rio Macucuau - The Macucuau drains into the Jaupiri, a Rio Negro tributary, making it too, technically speaking, a Rio Negro tributary.
 However, it shares a vast interfluvial Marsh area with a range of Rio Branco tributaries, influencing its water and fish population.
 A small river with beautiful white sand beaches.

 For more information about where to fish and when, see our detailed Peacock Bass Primer.